 His work has appeared in award-winning books which include; FUEL & GUTS/THE BIRTH OF TOP FUEL DRAG RACING, SNAKE vs. MONGOOSE/HOW A RIVALRY CHANGED DRAG RACING FOREVER, THE CHRISMAN LEGACY/ALWAYS FASTER, HURLEY/FROM THE BEGINNING, and FOLLMER/AMERICAN WHEEL MAN.

 His work is also held in numerous private collections around the world.

-From his earliest days, Ed has admired the work of some of the world’s most legendary photographers like Henri-Cartier Bresson, Robert Capa, Man Ray, Andre Kertesz, Robert Frank, Robert Gibson, Mary Ellen Mark, Edward Henry Weston, Walker Evans, Larry Burrows, and Jacques-Henri Lartigue.
-Lartigue particularly, was of interest to Ed because he was known as a boy photographer, in addition to capturing images of early auto racing at a very young age.
+From his earliest days, Ed has admired the work of some of the world’s most legendary photographers like Ansel Adams, Henri-Cartier Bresson, Robert Capa, Man Ray, Andre Kertesz, Robert Frank, Robert Gibson, Mary Ellen Mark, Edward Henry Weston, Walker Evans, Larry Burrows, and Jacques-Henri Lartigue.
+Lartigue in particular, was of interest to Ed because he was known as a boy photographer, in addition to capturing images of early auto racing.